truongsonghiep/journey-to-the-west/chapter_001.md

 Within a single gorge the creeping vines are dense;
 The grass color of meadows all around is fresh.
-This is indeed the pillar of Heaven, where a hundred rivers meet— The Earth‟s great axis, in ten thousand kalpas unchanged.
+This is indeed the pillar of Heaven, where a hundred rivers meet— The Earth's great axis, in ten thousand kalpas unchanged.*
-10
-10

 There was on top of that very mountain an immortal stone, which measured thirty-six feet and five inches in height and twenty-four feet in circumference.
 The height of thirty-six feet and five inches corresponded to the three hundred and sixty-five cyclical degrees, while the circumference of twenty-four feet corresponded to the twenty-four solar terms of the calendar.
 On the stone were also nine perforations and eight holes, which corresponded to